Binali Yıldırım: Allegations about his son

 In May 2021, Sedat Peker, a Turkish mafia boss and whistle-blower, started to release YouTube videos that contained several allegations about Süleyman Soylu.
 As Süleyman Soylu did not resign, he started to target other people, including the son of Binali Yıldırım.
-In one of his videos, he claimed that Yıldırım's son Erkan, who is in the sea transport business with a large fleet, was involved in the cocaine traffic and has been to Caracas, Venezuela a few times to arrange the logistics.
+In one of his videos, he claimed that Yıldırım's son Erkam Yıldırım, who is in the sea transport business with a large fleet, was involved in the cocaine traffic and has been to Caracas, Venezuela a few times to arrange the logistics.

+Yildirim denied Peker's claims as "absolutely slander," stating that his son had travelled to Venezuela in December 2020 to distribute COVID-19 test kits and protective equipment to those in need.
+His son filed a criminal complaint against Peker, and in September 2021 prosecutors indicted Peker on charges of insult and slander over the allegations.
+As of 2025, the underlying allegations has not been the subject of any public resolution.

 Later political career

 Special advisor to Erdoğan, 2014–15

 After leaving office as Transport Minister in 2013, he was appointed by the AKP as an advisor to the party leader, whom at that point was Recep Tayyip Erdoğan.
-When Erdoğan was elected as the President of Turkey during the 2014 presidential election, he became a special advisor to the President despite being seen as a potential prime minister.
+When Erdoğan was elected as the president of Turkey during the 2014 presidential election, he became a special advisor to the president despite being seen as a potential prime minister.
 With Ahmet Davutoğlu becoming prime minister, Yıldırım continued as an 'unofficial' advisor to Erdoğan since officially being appointed to the Presidential Office required his resignation as an MP.
 Leaving Parliament in June 2015, he was officially appointed and continued as presidential advisor until being re-elected as an MP in the November 2015 general election.
 Yıldırım was frequently referred to by the press as Erdoğan's closest and most loyal supporters.